bvbohnen/X4_Customizer/Documentation.md

     This holds general settings and paths to control the customizer.
 Adjust these settings as needed prior to running the first plugin, using direct writes to attributes.

-    Settings may be updated individually, or as arguments of a call to Settings, OR through a "settings.json" file in the top X4 Customizer folder (eg. where documentation resides).
+    Settings may be updated individually, or as arguments of a call to Settings, or through a "settings.json" file in the top X4 Customizer folder (eg. where documentation resides).
 Any json settings will overwrite defaults, and be overwritten by settings in the control script.
 Changes made using the GUI will be applied to the json settings.

     Examples:
     * In the control script (prefix paths with 'r' to support backslashes):